5 Apps That Are Helping Us Become Remote and Flexy

 - We get to use cool apps that allow us to collaborate remotely and be more productive than ever before…

-Which leads me onto the core of this blog post.
+This leads me onto the core of this blog post.
 Apps that are helping us become remote and flexy…

 There are no affiliate links below, these are just tools we like, and we think will help other companies in their journey to be remote!